valeryz/capsules/README.md

 # Capsules

-Capsules aims encapsulate large and small build and test steps in a reproducible, isolated and cacheable way.
+Capsules aims to encapsulate large and small build and test steps in a reproducible, isolated and cacheable way.
 One instantiation is a `capsule`.
 Since a typical project will have many such instantiations in multiple places, the name of the project is in plural: `Capsules`.